launchdarkly/js-core/packages/sdk/vercel/examples/complete/README.md

-# LaunchDarkly Feature Flag Apple Store
+# Complete example app for Vercel LaunchDarkly SDK

 This example shows how to evaluate feature flags in Vercel's edge runtime using the [LaunchDarkly Vercel SDK](https://github.com/launchdarkly/js-core/tree/main/packages/sdk/vercel).
 Two primary use cases are highlighted: